-What small businesses are doing to prepare for a potential cyber attack: Upgrading software solutions 38% My company is not doing any of these things 31% Monitoring business 31% credit reports.
+Most small businesses are concerned about the impact a breach could have on their customers and business prepare for a potential cyber attack: Upgrading software solutions 38% My company is not doing any of these things 31% Monitoring business 31% credit reports.
 Encrypting databases.
 22% Providing training to raise employee awareness 21% Hiring an outside firm to manage cyber security.
-15% Developing a cyber security response plan -12% Changing operating procedures -11% Purchasing cyber insurance 9% Hiring employees that manage cyber security protocol 7%
+15% Developing a cyber security response plan -12% Changing operating procedures -11% Purchasing cyber insurance 9% Hiring employees that manage cyber security protocol 7% security team